lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Calibrations-Procedure/comcam-master-calibrations-procedure.rst

 - verify the resulting calibration (see the package `cp_verify`_ and `DMTN-101`_),
 - certify the resulting calibration with a given range of validity dates.

-The script currently has the option (the `script_mode` parameter in the configuration options) to 1) take only biases, 2) take biases and darks, 3) take biases, darks, and flats.
+The script currently has the option (via the `script_mode` parameter in the configuration options) to:

+- take only biases,
+- take biases and darks, and
+- take biases, darks, and flats.

 These options are constrained by the fact that one calibration depends on the existence of the previous one (i.e., to build a dark, a bias is necessary, and to build a flat, a dark and a bias are necessary).

 If desired, defects can be constructed from darks and flats (in which case  `script_mode` must be ``BIAS_DARK_FLAT``), and a PTC per detector per amplifier constructed form the flats.
 Note that the PTC assumes that a sequence of flat pairs has been taken, each pair taken at the same exposure time (in order to produce a PTC, `script_mode` must be ``BIAS_DARK_FLAT`` too).